vandre-sales/meliva-ds/docs/docs/theming/color.md

 ### Shadow

-Shadows indicate elevation. `--wa-color-shadow` is used to construct your theme's [shadow properties](/docs/theming/shadows).
+Shadows indicate elevation and, often, interactivity. `--wa-color-shadow` is used to construct your theme's [shadow properties](/docs/theming/shadows).

 | Custom Property               |  Preview                        |
 | ----------------------------- | ------------------------------- |